Krajowe Eliminacje

-Krajowe Eliminacje ("National Qualification") was the name of the show produced by Telewizja Polska (TVP) to select in the Eurovision Song Contest.
+Krajowe Eliminacje ("National Qualification") show which was produced by Telewizja Polska (TVP) to select in the Eurovision Song Contest.
 The first Krajowe Eliminacje was held in 2010.
 Between 2003 and 2004, the national selection was named Krajowe Eliminacje do Konkursu Piosenki Eurowizji and between 2006 and 2009 it was known as Piosenka dla Europy.

 History

 2010–2011

 In 2010, TVP decided to change the name of the Eurovision national final to Krajowe Eliminacje.
 By fans' involvement, Marcin Mroziński with his song "Legenda" got a wild card to the national final, which he ended up winning.
 At Eurovision he finished in 13th place in the semi-final and therefore failed to qualify for the final.
 In 2011, Krajowe Eliminacje was won by Magdalena Tul with her song "Jestem", however, Magdalena also did not qualify for the Eurovision final.
 After this, TVP decided that it would withdraw from the contest in 2012.